 That said, I walk by several times a year to see the ever-changing, fairy tale décor.

-For delicious cakes and other great desserts in Psyrri area, I warmly recommend Serbetospito tis Nancys nearby.
-Their desserts are also very sweet, but somehow don’t taste as sugary.
+For delicious cakes and other Greek desserts in Psyrri area, I warmly recommend Serbetospito tis Nancys nearby.
+Their desserts are also very sweet, but somehow don’t taste as they’ve got so much sugar.

 There’s no fancy decoration here.
 Instead, you can meet the passionate Nancy, who’s been in the dessert-making business forever.